-

 Web Design

-Stuyvesant High School, Class of 1983!
 I designed the Stuyvesant Class of 1983 website and wrote the easy-to-use programs that classmates use to log in, enter a biography and photos, and view other people's information.
 I also installed the Backtalk conferencing system for classmates to discuss the reunion and other topics, and redesigned Backtalk's interface to fit the site.
 The programming is written in Perl, using an MySQL database.

 An Interactive Story

 Here's an interactive story I wrote.
 You read a page of the story, then select one of two links to decide what happens next.
 Eventually, you reach the end of what has been written so far.
 Then you can write your own addition to the story.
-It is a Perl program that I distribute as freeware.
+It is a Perl program that I distributed as freeware.

 I wrote the programming for the content management system that the people at Wildlife Expeditions used to use to update the text and photos on their website.
 The owners would use a web page to change: the list of expedition leaders and their photographs, the frequently asked questions, and the list of expeditions.
 The programming was written in Perl.
 Information was stored in text files.